Context-measure: Contextualizing Metric for Camouflage: Meta-Measure Experiments

 \subsection{Meta-Measure 1: Human Ranking}

-We argue that humans are the optimal judges for evaluating the quality of segmentation results, and an ideal evaluation metric should exhibit strong consistency with human judgments.
-To assess this property, we design the first study (\textit{abbr.} \texttt{MM\#1}) to measure the consistency between the metric-induced rankings and human perception outcomes.
+We regard human judgment as one of the most important criteria for assessing segmentation quality, and an ideal evaluation metric should remain consistent with human judgments across diverse scenarios.
+To assess this property, we adopt the meta-measure (MM\#1), proposed by Fan \etal\cite{fan2017structure}, to measure the consistency between metric-induced rankings and human perception.

-$\bullet$ \emph{Ranking Data Curation.} To the best of our knowledge, there is currently no dataset in the camouflage domain that provides human-annotated rankings for model predictions.
-To construct such a novel human-ranked camouflage dataset, we proceed in three steps. \textit{(a) Image Selection.} We randomly sample images from the COD10K test set and segment them using the above seven models.
-For each sampled image, we select three segmentation results of varying quality from the corresponding model outputs. \textit{(b) FM Composition.} Each predicted segmentation map is overlaid on the corresponding original image using the alpha channel, with the original image and GT mask provided as references. \textit{(c) User Study.} We recruited 15 human participants with basic knowledge of visual perception.
-Each participant was asked to perform pairwise comparisons between samples and cast their votes accordingly.
-The collective voting results were then validated through discussion to reach a final consensus ranking.
-In total, from more than 1,000 raw samples, we curated 200 groups of data, each containing three predicted foreground maps, one original image, and one GT mask, forming the final dataset, denoted as CamoHR.
-A visualization of the dataset construction pipeline is provided in \figref{fig:demo-user}.
+\textbf{Ranking Data Curation.} To the best of our knowledge, there is currently no dataset in the camouflage domain that provides human-annotated rankings for model predictions.
+To construct such a novel human-ranked camouflage dataset, we proceed in three steps. \textit{(a) Image Selection.} We randomly sample images from the COD10K test set and segment them using the seven COS models introduced in the Datasets \& Models subsection.
+These models are selected to span a broad range of overall performance levels, thereby producing segmentation results of sufficiently diverse quality for reliable human ranking.
+For each sampled image, three segmentation results of varying quality are selected from the corresponding model outputs. \textit{(b) FM Composition.} Each predicted map is overlaid on its corresponding original image through alpha blending, with the original image and GT mask provided as references. \textit{(c) User Study.} We recruited 15 human participants with basic knowledge of visual perception.
+Each participant performed pairwise comparisons among the predicted maps and cast votes accordingly.
+The collective voting results were validated through discussion to reach a final consensus ranking.
+From a candidate pool of over 5,000 raw samples, we curated the \textbf{CamoHR} dataset, comprising 750 high-quality predicted maps annotated with human-perceived quality rankings, structured around comparative triplets where each group contains three distinct predicted foreground maps with their corresponding original image and GT mask.
+Then the 750 samples were divided into a validation set and a test set in a 1:4 ratio, where the validation set is used exclusively for hyperparameter selection.
+Examples from CamoHR are shown in \figref{fig:camohr}.